 - Members may use a PowerPoint, Prezi, or other digital presentation, signs, and other props that will enhance their presentation when giving their how-to demonstration to the audience from a stage or stage-like setting. - If digital media will be used to enhance the presentation, contestants are encouraged to provide their own laptop computer.
 If the laptop is not equipped with a standard HDMI external video connection, the contestant will need to supply an appropriate adapter.
-While a standard PC laptop will be available, the quality and compatibility of the digital media cannot be guaranteed as PowerPoint will be the only digital media available at state fair. - Live animals are not permitted at state fair. - There is no interaction with the audience. - Questions may be asked of the contestants by the judges following the presentation. - Events that have a team category, it is for two (2) people and will be determined by the highest grade level of any member of that team. - The top three senior individuals, top junior individual, top senior team, and top junior team will be recognized in Indiana State Fair Celebration of Champions.
+While a standard PC laptop will be available, the quality and compatibility of the digital media cannot be guaranteed as PowerPoint will be the only digital media available at state fair. - Live animals are not permitted at state fair. - There is no interaction with the audience. - Questions may be asked of the contestants by the judges following the presentation. - Events that have a team category, it is for two (2) people and will be determined by the highest grade level of any member of that team.
+If a team is awarded the State Fair Achievement Trip, only those team members in grades 9-12 will be permitted to attend the trip. - The State Fair Achievement Trip may be awarded in each event to a maximum of the top three (3) blue merit senior individual members and top (1) blue merit senior team at the discretion of the judges.
+Trip winners must be of blue merit quality.